 Applications invited for new members of the Peak District National Park Authority

-Members devote an estimated three days a month to Authority business, serving on committees or attending workshops or training.
-They must promote the conservation, understanding and enjoyment of the national park and support the social and economic well-being of local communities.
-The posts are non-salaried, though Members may claim certain allowances and expenses.
+Members devote between one and four days a month to Authority business, serving on committees or attending workshops or training.
+The posts are non-salaried, though members are given allowances.

-The deadline for applications is March 22 and interviews will take place in York in May.
+The deadline for applications is 13 May and interviews will take place in June.
 The initial appointment will start on July 1 for up to four years, though this may be extended.

 For further information about this role and to apply, please contact Alex Reid, Defra Public Appointments Team on 020 802 67248; firstname.lastname@example.org.